anisebamford/bumpusfrancus/README.md

 - 👋 Hi, I’m @bumpusfrancus
-- 👀 I’m currently working on business software, but am hoping to pivot to space businsss software.
+- 👀 I’m currently working on business software, but am hoping to pivot to space business software.
-- If I had a nickel for every homestar runner reference I use, I'd throw them at people in the food court.
+- If I had a nickel for every Homestar Runner reference I use, I'd throw them at people in the food court.
 Like from above.

 <!---
 bumpusfrancus/bumpusfrancus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.